Plofland/react-personal-portfolio/README.md

 ## General Styling

+- [ ] remove titles of each section, they're superfluous
 -   [ ] (STRETCH) Animal Crossing style cylindar world animation of sections as the user scrolls (see next goal)
 -   [x] (STRETCH) each section fades in/fades out as user scrolls [see this article](https://www.superhi.com/library/posts/how-to-add-web-design-elements-that-fade-in-and-out-on-scroll) or [this article](https://blog.hubspot.com/website/css-fade-in)